 Rescheduling: The following feature is for Team Captains and or Schedulers Only: If you wish to reschedule, use the Club Conflict websites' built-in messaging system to contact the opposing team prior to match day.
 To do this select the message tab and select the compose tab.
 Select "send a message to the Captain(s) of the another team".
 In the "Team Search" box enter a partial team name.
 Select the team you wish to message.
 Fill out the Subject and the Body of the message and send it.
 The message will send to all Team Captains and Schedulers.
 Any match reschedule requests received 24 hrs before the scheduled match need not be considered.
 You may alternately post in our #match-scheduling Discord Text channel to assist in communicating with your opponent.

 Wild Cards: If wild cards are found in the event schedule.
 They are glaring holes left in our rosters by teams that do not make good on their commitment to finish the season.
 Teams may play any team they have not been regularly scheduled with and that they would like to challenge.
 Simply contact the teams' scheduler and notify them that you would like to use your Wild Card (or theirs) to play them and ask them if they accept the challenge?
 The map will be a "map veto".
 If your team has chosen to take a FF Win on a Wild Card, you may later elect to rescind that FF Win and opt to challenge an eligible team.
 If your team has already recorded a win (your opponent left the league) you may keep your win.
 You can not play any team more than once during regular season.
 There is no limit on the number of times your team can play in a Wild Card challenge, as long as your team is not already scheduled to play the challengers, you may accept their challenge.
+Note: Only (8) matches may be recorded in regular season.
 Teams that could benefit from gaining a Wild Card match are allowed to seek out teams with eligible (scores not yet recorded) Wild Cards and ask to play.
 Upon completion of your match, contact a league admin to get your match results posted.
 Wild Card matches not completed with a scheduled opponent will not count against the opponent.
 Forfeit Wins against a Wild Card opponent will not be recorded.
 Only Wild Card matches that have been completed will be recorded.

 League Forfeiture: Teams that do not show for any matches or become unresponsive will be removed from the league.
-If a team is removed from the league for lack of participation, that team will be penalized from playing in the league for up to one year.
+If a team is removed from the league for lack of participation, that team may be penalized from playing in the league for up to one year.
 The penalized teams' members, however; may elect to join any other team without penalty.
-Team Owners who suffer a League Forfeiture are not permitted to create any new teams and or join those new teams to any CC events for a minimum of one year.
+Team Owners who elect a League Forfeiture are not permitted to create any new teams and or join those new teams to any CC events for a minimum of one year.
 Team Owners who suffer a League Forfeiture are permitted to play on a participating league team as a player only and they may not become the "Owner" of a new team until their suspension is completed.

 Be Professional: Our organization is supported by some great brands.
 These brands associate themselves with Club Conflict because we have developed a respected organization that provides fair and drama-free competition for all.
 Team Owners are responsible for the actions of their team members.
 Having team members that "act up" on stream or in matches may get your team suspended or banned from competing in future events.